Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Umber Hulk.md

 - !!int "9"
 - !!int "10"
 - !!int "10"
-"speed": "walk 30 ft., burrow 20 ft."
+"speed": "30 ft., burrow 20 ft."
 "senses": "darkvision 120 ft., tremorsense 60 ft., passive Perception 10" "languages": "Umber Hulk"
 "cr": "5"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "When a creature starts its turn within 30 feet of the umber hulk and is\
+- "desc": "When a creature starts its turn within 30 feet of the umber hulk and is\
     \ able to see the umber hulk's eyes, the umber hulk can magically force it to\
-    \ make a DC 15 Charisma saving throw, unless the umber hulk is [[5.
-Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\n\
+    \ make a DC 15 Charisma saving throw, unless the umber hulk is [[\5.
+Mechanics\Rules\Conditions.md#incapacitated|incapacitated]].\n\
     \nOn a failed saving throw, the creature can't take reactions until the start\
     \ of its next turn and rolls a dice: d8|avg (d8) to determine what it does\
     \ during that turn.
 On a 1 to 4, the creature does nothing.
 On a 5 or 6, the creature\